By Jostle

 Capterra: (4.6/5) – Based on 23 reviews

-Haiilo supports mid-market and enterprise organizations that want to run internal communications with more structure than a traditional intranet can comfortably support.
-It combines an intranet and employee app with communications planning, measurement, and an employee advocacy layer, so teams can plan what goes out, target it to the right audiences, and track impact over time.
+Haiilo gives mid-market and enterprise organizations more structure for running internal communications than a traditional intranet usually provides.
+It combines an intranet and employee app with campaign planning and measurement, plus an employee advocacy layer, so comms teams can plan what goes out, target it to the right audiences, and track impact over time.

-Where Haiilo separates itself from legacy intranets is how much it supports communications operations.
+Haiilo’s edge over legacy intranets comes from its support for communications operations.
 Teams can work from a calendar, coordinate drafts and approvals, schedule distribution, and use formats like newsletters and digital signage to reach employees beyond the intranet home page.
-The measurement layer then ties back to what was published, which helps teams move beyond page views and make practical adjustments to content and targeting.
+The measurement layer then helps assess performance of published content, which helps teams move beyond page views and make practical adjustments to content and targeting.

 Haiilo also includes an employee advocacy module for organizations that want employees to share approved content externally and measure that reach.
 And for teams looking to reduce time spent writing and searching, the optional AVA AI layer is positioned to help with tasks like drafting content, conversational search across intranet content, and catch-up summaries for employees who miss updates.